seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 published. **Never ask the Boss to decide** anything analytical.
-Three things may be requested, and only inside a task that cannot complete without them: data only his system holds (a LIVE SNAP run, a board screenshot, `debug.json`) · his own trading facts (hold period, capital, risk appetite, open positions) · a routing action.
+Three things may be requested, and only inside a task that cannot complete without them: data only his system holds (a LIVE SNAP run, a board screenshot, `debug.json`) · his own trading facts (hold period, capital, risk appetite) · a routing action.
 Asked at the start of the run or not at all — never as the tail of an answer. **A missing price blocks the levels, never the verdict.**